jtomchak/jstoelm/_posts/2017-09-14-5-elm-architecture.md

 ## News and updates
-* Up til now it's been a sort of soft launch, last week I did an announcement on elm slack, and twitter.
+* Up til now it's been a sort of soft launch, last week I did an announcement on Elm slack, and twitter.
 And the support and feedback are nothing short of amazing.
 This community is fantastic, so thank you.
 * [Elm Conf](https://www.elm-conf.us/talks/)